 - Inventory checks – usually done at the start and towards the end of the tenancy agreement.
 Your tenant can also ask for a copy of the property inventory and if they want, they can also be present when checks are carried out.

-- Property inspections – you’re allowed to carry out inspections throughout the tenancy, but they’ll need to be scheduled and you’ll have to follow the usual rules about access (24 hours’ notice in writing).
+- Property inspections – you’re allowed to carry out house inspections throughout the tenancy, but they’ll need to be scheduled and you’ll have to follow the usual rules about access (24 hours’ notice in writing).

 - Repairs, maintenance and safety checks – it’s up to you to make sure the property is in a good state of repair.
 Carrying out an annual gas safety check is also one of your key landlord responsibilities.
 As such, you can expect your tenant to give you reasonable access to do this.